 B are both atoms and both equal.
 Otherwise

 ().
 Do not use this to test if two programs are identical.
-Use sha256tree.
+That is determined by their tree hash.
 Nil tests equal to zero, but nil is not equal to a single zero byte.

 > greater than